tinitiateprime/python/python-core-language/python-functions/python_functions.md

     * `def`: This keyword is used to define a function.
     * **function_name**: Replace this with the name you want to give to your function.
 Choose a descriptive name that indicates the function's purpose and follow Python naming conventions (lowercase with underscores for readability).
     * **parameters/arguments**: These are placeholders for values that the function expects to receive when it's called.
 Parameters are optional.
 They are enclosed in parentheses `()` and multiple parameters can be separated by commas`,`.
 After parameters colon`:` indicates the end of function definition, and next is the code within the function.
-    * **Indentation**: Code inside the function must be indented, meaning all code inside a function must atleast have 2 spaces in front of them, Any code without that indentation means that code is outside the function code.
+    * **Indentation**: Code inside the function must be indented, meaning all code inside a function must at least have 2 spaces in front of them, Any code without that indentation means that code is outside the function code.
     * **docstring**: An optional string that provides documentation about the function's purpose, parameters, and expected behavior.
     * **Function body**: This is where you write the actual code that accomplishes the task.
 It consists of one or more statements that perform a specific task or computation.
 You can use the provided parameters within the function.
     * `return`: An optional statement used to send a value back from the function when it's executed.